 API Keys

 The API Keys module provides long-lived programmatic credentials for users.
-An API key authenticates as its owning user and optionally restricts access to a single project and/or a subset of that user's policies.
+An API key authenticates as its owning user, is always scoped to a single project, and optionally restricts access to a subset of that user's policies.

 Overview